flowdock/api-docs/docs/Message-Types.md

 Activity messages represent events in external services.
 For example, that event could be a new user story for a project, an update to a support ticket or a commit to a repository.
 Activities are always related to some entity, which is represented by a [thread](Threads).

-However, comments in external services are represented by a separate [discussion](#/discussion) message type.
+Comments in external services are not considered activities – they are represented by a separate [discussion](#/discussion) message type.

 ### Data